pammacdotnet/TypstPaper/paper.typ

 #figure(
   align(left)[#code-grid("chess example.typ")],
-  caption: [Chessboard tiled pattern (with the `board-n-pieces` package#footnote("https://typst.app/universe/package/board-n-pieces").)],
+  caption: [Chessboard tiled pattern (with the `board-n-pieces` package#footnote("https://typst.app/universe/package/board-n-pieces")).],
   kind: image,
 ) <fig:chess>

-It is worth mentionning the Typst CeTZ library#footnote("http://cetz-package.github.io").
-CeTZ is a graphics package designed for the Typst typesetting system, aiming to provide capabilities similar to those of LaTeX's TikZ for creating vector graphics.
-While TikZ is a mature and powerful tool within the LaTeX ecosystem, known for its extensive features, CeTZ is tailored to integrate seamlessly with Typst's syntax and design philosophy.
+It is worth mentionning the Typst `CeTZ` library#footnote("http://cetz-package.github.io"). `CeTZ` is a graphics package designed for the Typst typesetting system, aiming to provide capabilities similar to those of LaTeX's `TikZ` for creating vector graphics.
+While `TikZ` is a mature and powerful tool within the LaTeX ecosystem, known for its extensive features, `CeTZ` is tailored to integrate seamlessly with Typst's syntax and design philosophy.

-Regarding data visualization, Typst also offers robust capabilities through its extensible package ecosystem, enabling users to create high-quality plots and charts directly within their documents.
-Two prominent packages facilitating this are Lilaq#footnote("https://lilaq.org") and CeTZ-Plot#footnote("https://github.com/cetz-package/cetz-plot").
+Regarding data visualization, Typst also offers powerful capabilities through its extensible package ecosystem, enabling users to create high-quality plots and charts directly within their documents.
+Two prominent packages facilitating this are Lilaq#footnote("https://lilaq.org") and `CeTZ-Plot`#footnote("https://github.com/cetz-package/cetz-plot").
 Lilaq provides a user-friendly interface for scientific data visualization, drawing inspiration from tools like Matplotlib and PGFplots (@fig:lilaq).
 It emphasizes ease of use, allowing for quick creation of plots with minimal code, and supports features like customizable color cycles, axis configurations, and various plot types.

 #figure(
   code-grid("lilaq example.typ"),